cyber-veerjot/Cybersecurity-Portfolio-2026/Part1_Activities/Activities.md

 ### Evidence:
 These observations were made at the bus station, shopping centre, and city areas.
 Supporting images such as CCTV cameras, access control systems, and alarm systems have been uploaded in the Evidence folder.

 ## Activity A3 - Discover security concepts used in your house
 ### Description:
 For this activity, I explored the security measures used in my home to protect personal safety and private information.
 ### Identified Security Concepts:
-1. **Home Surveillance (CCTV / Apartment Security)** CCTV cameras are installed at the main entrance of the apartment building and monitored through a security room.
+1. **Home Surveillance (Apartment Security)** the main entrance has the cameras installed so that the entrance can be monitored through the security room
 2. **Physical Locks**
-Our front door has a deadbolt and also chain is attached for the extra security and the windows have locks, which prevent unauthorised physical entry.
+to prevent unauthorised entry, the apartment's main door has a deadbolt lock with attached chain which ensures double security.
 3. **Wifi Security**
 Our home network uses a strong password and encryption so neighbours cannot connect and see our traffic.
 4. **Device Security**